BesteYuce/BesteYuce/README.md

 Skills: PYTHON

-- 🔭 I am a student and a beginner programm
+- 🔭 I am a student and a beginner programmer
 - 📫 How to reach me: ycebeste@gmail.com